 script: tests/firmware-regression.yaml

-output_dir: test-results
+output-dir: test-results

 - name: Upload artifacts